Jacksonville Community Goals Framework

 In 2022, Mayor Curry's administration made presentations in City Council's Special Committee On Critical Quality Of Life Issues working groups on the City's investments within the areas of Affordable/Workforce Housing, Homelessness, and Access to Healthcare.
 These key investments impact community goals three, eight and nine.
 Click here to view the presentation, and please see below for more details about these specific goals.

-Disclaimer: The City of Jacksonville is conducting an in-depth analysis of the its quality of life investments based on the framework's nine goals and this analysis is still ongoing.
-The data in the above presentation is not inclusive of all city investments and is only a point-in-time of known funding.
+Disclaimer: The City of Jacksonville is conducting an in-depth analysis of the its quality of life investments based on the framework's ten goals and this analysis is still ongoing.
+The data in the above presentation is not inclusive of all city investments and is only a point-in-time of currently captured funding for City of Jacksonville Fiscal Years 2019-2022.

 Comprehensive funding and partnership landscape, opportunities and gaps inventory, integrated objectives, and universal indicators.